bee365ag/bee365ag/docs/_pages_en/index.md

 ---

 This page contains additional information to _bee365_ products.
-Please use the hyperlink within the products to get to the correct help page.
+Please use the hyperlink within the products or on top of this page to get to the correct help page.